Scent Detection Training For Dogs – Itsaboutdog

 It’s excellent for increasing concentration, providing mental stimulation, and exhausting your dog without having them run a marathon!
 Dog sports like scent training, often known as nose work, allow dogs to utilize their incredible sense of smell to identify various odors.

 In addition to being a recreational activity, scent training is a competitive sport.
-Dogs can compete in smell-detecting trials held by organizations such as the AKC and the National Association of Canine Smell Work (NACSW).
+Dogs can compete in smell-detecting trials by organizations such as the AKC and the National Association of Canine Smell Work (NACSW).

 How to Start Working with Your Dog on Scent Work?

-Scent training is practically as easy as basic training when done with your dog.
+Scent training is as easy as basic training when done with your dog.
 A few materials and some perseverance are all you need.
 You can learn nose work almost any place.

 You can take lessons at nose work facilities and scent work organizations to help you get started and position yourself for success.